Tax Incentives - Income-Producing

 20% Federal Historic Rehabilitation Tax Credit: Owners and some lessees of historic buildings used to produce income may be eligible for a federal income tax credit equal to 20% of their rehabilitation costs.

-State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% or 25% (not to exceed $1 million for each certified historic structure) of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (SC Code of Laws Section 12-6-3535).
+State Historic Rehabilitation Tax Credit: In South Carolina, taxpayers who qualify for the 20% federal income tax credit may also qualify for a state income tax credit of 10% or an optional 25% (not to exceed $1 million for each certified historic structure) of their rehabilitation costs under the South Carolina Historic Rehabilitation Incentives Act (SC Code of Laws Section 12-6-3535).

 Incentives is a comprehensive web guide to all aspects of the federal program from the National Park Service that includes more detailed information on the review process, how to apply the Standards for Rehabilitation to your project, and how to avoid incompatible work.
 See links to specific pages below:

 - The review process